 • Damage can be done if the slab receives a high impact blow

 Quartz has the look of stone while also allowing homeowners to customize the design.
-While granite offers many options in terms of appearance, you may have to search for the right piece that matches your color scheme.
-With quartz, the selection process is much easier.
-Quartz is slightly different in that it is not 100 percent natural.
-Instead, countertops are manufactured using 95 percent ground natural quartz and 5 percent polymer resins.
+Quartz isn't 100% natural, instead quartz countertops are manufactured using 95 percent ground natural quartz and 5 percent polymer resins.

 • Clean any spills on quartz countertops with soap and water or a household cleaner

 • Harder than granite